 The Irvington BART Station was first studied as part of the Warm Springs extension in 1979 and was first approved by the BART Board in 1992.
 Most recently, the Irvington Station was planned to be constructed as part of the Warm Springs BART Extension.
 However, insufficient funding for the station delayed its development until Alameda County voters passed Measure BB in 2014, which specifically included funding for the station.

-The City and BART are currently in the planning and design phase of the process.
+The City and BART are currently in the planning phase of the process.
 The work in this phase will result in two plans: the Station Site Plan and the Station Area Plan, as described below.
-These two plans will also require an updated environmental review process.
+The site plan will require an updated environmental review process.

 A Station Site Plan for the Irvington BART Station was previously designed as part of the Warm Springs Extension in 2003.
 The old Site Plan is now more than ten years old and needs to be re-evaluated to take into account new regulations and information in its design.

 A site plan is a plan that locates all of the various elements that must fit into the boundary of the station property including the station platform and concourse building, access structures, transit accommodations, parking spaces, utilities, pedestrian and bicycle access facilities, passenger amenities, circulation elements, etc.